Skip to content

-Happy new year!
-This year we celebrate more than the upcoming new year, but a new decade as well.
+Happy New Year!
+This year, we celebrate more than the upcoming new year, but a new decade as well.
 The new year is seen as a fresh beginning, saying goodbye to the old and welcoming the new.
-Many new year’s traditions involve letting go of bad luck and welcoming good luck and prosperity for the new year.
-We also try to better ourselves for the upcoming year by creating new year’s resolutions.
+Many New Year’s traditions involve letting go of bad luck and welcoming good luck and prosperity for the new year.
+December is a key month for New Year’s festivities and traditions in Italy, with important dates like New Year’s Eve marking the culmination of seasonal customs and celebrations.
+We also try to better ourselves for the upcoming year by creating New Year’s resolutions.
 Maybe your new year resolution will be to obtain your Italian dual citizenship?

-Ringing in the new year is a favorite tradition all over the world and each country has their own way of celebrating.
-Italy has several unique new year’s traditions, but with the same idea in mind of leaving bad luck in the past and bringing good luck and prosperity.
-The following are common new year’s traditions that are celebrated by Italians as a way to let go of the previous year.
+Ringing in the new year is a favorite tradition all over the world, and each country has its own way of celebrating.
+Italy has several unique New Year’s Eve traditions, but with the same idea in mind of leaving bad luck in the past and bringing good luck and prosperity.
+The color red is a traditional symbol in Italian New Year’s Eve celebrations, representing luck and joy, and wearing red, especially red underwear, is a significant part of these festivities.
+These New Year’s, New Year’s Eve, and New Year’s Eve traditions are just some of the ways Italians participate in the broader year’s festivities to welcome a prosperous year ahead.
+The following are common New Year’s traditions that are celebrated by Italians as a way to let go of the previous year.

 Throwing Out Old Pots and Pans

 For Italians, the new year is about letting go of the old, including bad luck and unhappiness, in preparation for the new year.
-In fact, they literally “throw out the old” by throwing old pots and pans, clothing, and other items they no longer want or need out their upstairs windows.
+In fact, they literally “throw out the old” by discarding old pots and pans, clothing, and other items from their house, emphasizing the importance of preparing the house for the new year.
 This is more of a tradition in southern Italy, though the practice of throwing things out the window is not as common as it once was.
 It has become more customary, especially in northern Italy, to smash old pots and dishes outside the home.

 However, if you are in southern Italy for the new year, you should still watch out for flying pots and pans!